Talk to a Lawyer

 - Truck Driver fatigue

-- Not signaling before changing lanes
+- Not signaling before changing lanes- just zipping out into another lane

 - Not yielding the right of way to other vehicles when required